Enhanced Spin Conductance of a Thin-Film Insulating Antiferromagnet

 where $\mathcal{G}^{(\mathrm{A})}(\xi/T)=F^{(0,0)}_+(\xi/T)+F^{(0,0)}_-(\xi/T)$ and we have assumed that $\tilde{\alpha}'\lesssim\alpha'$.
 From Eqs.~(\ref{gs0}) and~(\ref{ga0}) we find an algebraic decay of the spin current with film thickness.
 In the extreme thin film limit, $d\ll g^{\uparrow \downarrow} /4\pi s \alpha$, the damping at the interface dominates over bulk, and both contributions decay as $1/d$; in the opposite regime, $d\gg g^{\uparrow \downarrow} /4\pi s \alpha$, one has that both again decay in the same way, as $1/d^2$.
 The symmetric and antisymmetric contributions may instead be distinguished by reversing the direction of the applied field: $\mathcal{G}^{(\mathrm{A})}(\xi/T)$ changes sign under $H\rightarrow -H$ (and therefore vanishes at zero field), while $\mathcal{G}^{(\mathrm{S})}(\xi/T)$ remains the same.
 Note however that the antisymmetric contribution, Eq.~(\ref{ga0}), is suppressed by a factor of $T \chi \ll 1$ relative to the symmetric contribution, Eq.~(\ref{gs0}).

 As a consequence of the divergence of the Bose-Einstein distribution at zero spin-wave gap (and as a precursor to superfluid transport \cite{Takei:2014wd}), the spin conductance diverges as one approaches the spin-flop transition.
 The boundary for the antiferromagnetic phase is defined by the vanishing of the spin-wave gap for one of the modes ($\hbar \omega_{0\mathbf{0}}^{(\pm)}=0$), which determines the critical field, $H_c=\sqrt{K/\chi}$.
 Then, from Eqs.~(\ref{gs0}) and~(\ref{ga0}), both the symmetric and antisymmetric contributions diverge as $1/(1-\left|H \right|/H_c)$ as $H\rightarrow H_c$ (see Fig.~\ref{gve}).
+This enhancement of the spin-wave conductance is a key feature of spin transport in antiferromagetic insulators with a spin-flop transition.

 We may compare these results with spin transport driven by a temperature gradient.
 Supposing a linear temperature gradient $T(x)=T+(\partial_x T) x$, with a continuous profile across the structure so that $T_L=T-\partial_x T d/2$ and $T_R=T+\partial_x T d/2$, Eqs.~(\ref{bulk})-(\ref{sfdt}) yield a spin current for $\mu=0$: